Anthony Senter and Joseph Testa

 Anthony Senter and Joseph Testa, better known as the Gemini twins, are two mobsters in the Lucchese crime family.
 Senter and Testa are former members of the DeMeo crew in the Gambino crime family.
 In 1989, both Senter and Testa were found guilty of racketeering and 10 counts of murder, and each was sentenced to life in federal prison.
+However, both men were eligible for parole since their crimes were committed before federal parole was abolished in 1987.
+Senter and Testa were paroled in 2023 and 2024, respectively.

 Early life

-Anthony Michael Senter was born in Canarsie, Brooklyn, New York, to immigrants Michael Senter (Northern Italian) and wife from Rovereto, Italy.
+Anthony Michael Senter was born in Canarsie, Brooklyn, New York, to Michael Senter and wife, who immigrated from Rovereto, Italy.
 The original family name was "Sente", but was later anglicized to "Senter".
-His uncle, Gambino and Colombo associate, Robert Senter, owned the Canarsie Recycling Company in Canarsie.
+His uncle, Gambino and Colombo associate, Robert Senter, owned the Canarsie Recycling Company.
 As a young man Anthony worked at both his father's small debris removal business and his uncle's sanitation company.
-Robert Senter gained notoriety for the kidnapping and murder of Emanuel Gambino, the nephew of Gambino crime family boss Carlo Gambino and nephew of Paul Castellano.

-On December 4, 1972, Robert Senter was arrested and confessed to the murder of Gambino.
-He also revealed the identities of Rickard Nilsson and Warren Schurman who were his two accomplices.
-On June 1, 1973, Robert pleaded guilty to manslaughter and was sentenced to fifteen years in prison.
-After his release Robert was murdered by Colombo crime family associates from Brooklyn on orders from Colombo crime family capo John Matera.
 Anthony Senter married an Italian-American woman on July 24, 1977, at a catering hall in Canarsie, Brooklyn.
 The wedding was attended by many criminals including Gambino crime family member Roy DeMeo.

 Joseph Carmine Testa was born in 1955 in the United States.
 Testa was one of nine children born to a transport truck driver and a housewife.
 His brother Patrick Testa also became a mobster, joining the DeMeo crew.